The national organ donation and transplant system

 About OPOs

-Organ Procurement Organizations (OPOs) are not-for-profit organizations responsible for recovering organs from deceased donors for transplantation in the U.S. There are 55 OPOs, each mandated by federal law to perform this life-saving mission in the donation service area—or DSA—assigned to them.
-While OPOs may be “monopolies,” in that only they can procure organs in the DSA, in exchange they are responsible for taking care of every donor hospital in their DSA, even those that only have one or two donors per year.
+Organ Procurement Organizations (OPOs) are nonprofit organizations responsible for recovering organs from deceased donors for transplantation in the U.S. There are 55 OPOs, each mandated by federal law to perform this life-saving mission in the donation service area (DSA) assigned to them.

 OPOs are on the front-line of organ procurement, and work directly with a decedent’s family during the emotional discussion about the potential donation of the gift of life.

-When an organ procurement organization gets consent for an organ donation, it enters medical data, such as the donor’s blood type and body size and the location of the donor hospital, into UNetSM, UNOS’ secure web-based transplant platform linking all organ procurement organizations and transplant hospitals, which then initiates the matching process with potential recipients.
+When an OPO receives consent for an organ donation, it enters medical data, such as the donor’s blood type and body size and the location of the donor hospital, into UNetSM, the secure web-based platform UNOS developed to connect OPOs and transplant hospitals, which then initiates the organ matching process with potential recipients.

 For every successful match, the OPO facilitates authorization, testing, the recovery of the donor organs and delivery to the transplant hospital.